-If you like the look and symbolism of mandala tattoos, here are 23 ideas to inspire your next ink.
+If you like the look and symbolism of mandala tattoos, keep scrolling for 17 ideas to inspire your next ink.

 Half Mandala Tattoo